rafgugi/guess-the-number/src/draft/proposal.md

 <!-- # PENYELESAIAN PERMASALAHAN ULAM PADA PERMASALAHAN SPOJ TANTANGAN 17820 GUESS THE NUMBER WITH LIES V5 -->
 # ALGORITMA PENCARIAN BINER NON INTERAKTIF UNTUK PENYELESAIAN PERMASALAHAN PENCARIAN ULAM DENGAN KEBOHONGAN LEBIH DARI DUA

+## Abstrak

+Dalam perkembangan dunia teknologi informasi selama beberapa dekade terakhir, teknologi informasi seringkali dijadikan solusi bagi permasalahan-permasalahan yang pernah ada, yang sebelumnya diselesaikan secara manual oleh manusia.
+Contoh permasalahan yang pernah ada adalah salah satu permasalahan klasik pencarian Rényi–Berlekamp–Ulam, atau dapat disingkat menjadi RBU.
+Permasalahan ini dapat diilustrasikan dengan adanya dua pemain yang disebut penanya dan penjawab.

+Sudah ada beberapa variasi pada permasalahan RBU.
+Pelc menyelesaikan permasalahan RBU dengan _query_ rentang [a,b] dan dengan maksimal jumlah bohong adalah satu.
+Mundici et all dan Min et all menyelesaikan permasalahan RBU dengan _query_ rentang [a,b] dan dengan maksimal jumlah bohong dua.
+Ahlswede mengilustrasikan permasalah RBU dengan maksimal bobot bohong adalah e dengan _graph_ _bipartite_.

+Salah satu variasi permasalahan RBU yang diangkat dalam penelitian ini adalah pencarian Ulam dengan m _query_ _subset_ Qi={q1,q2,...,qj} dimana qj ∈ Sn, maksimal bohong adalah e, dan penjawab hanya boleh menjawab _query_ penanya setelah penanya selesai menanyakan semua _query_-nya.
+Permasalahan ini dapat diselesaikan dengan pencarian biner non interaktif.

+## Abstract

+In the development of the world of information technology over the last few decades, information technology is often used as a solution to the problems that ever existed, which was previously solved manually by humans.
+Examples of problems that ever existed were one of the classic problems of searching Rényi-Berlekamp-Ulam, or it could be shortened to RBU.
+This problem can be illustrated by the presence of two players called pen and answer.

+There have been several variations on RBU issues.
+Pelc solves the RBU problem with query range [a, b] and with a maximum number of lies is one.
+Mundici et all and Min et all solved the RBU problem with query range [a, b] and with a maximum of two lying numbers.
+Ahlswede illustrates the problem of RBU with maximum lie weight is e with bipartite graph.

+One of the variations of RBU issues raised in this research is the Ulam search with m query subset Qi = {q1, q2, ..., qj} where qj ∈ Sn, max lie is e, and answerer can only answer query the asker after the asker is finished asking all query it.
+This problem can be solved by non-interactive binary search.

 ## BAB 1 Pendahuluan

 ### 1.1 Latar belakang